 She advised that she noticed when she was talking with him he would not look her in the eyes; that he would either look away or drop his head, and that when he would be sitting in a chair he seemed to be staring into the distance as though he had something on his mind.
 She further stated that in trying to make him feel more at ease she would attempt to draw him into conversation by bringing up various subject matters; however, he never seemed to respond to any of the questions she asked other than the fact he would either give a yes or no answer.
-She did state, however, that he was interested in sports and when asked specifically what aport he was interested in, he commented that he liked baseball.
+She did state, however, that he was interested in sports and when asked specifically what sport he was interested in, he commented that he liked baseball.

-She advised that on each occasion when she arrived for a dance lesson GALT was always there before she was and after the classes werd over he always left before she did since she would us tally stay around and assist her brother and sister-in-law in cleaning up the She, therefore, was unable to state whether he had an automobile and GALT had neder made any comment to her how he would artive at the daile studio.
-She stated that when she, her prother, sister and sister-in-law would leave the dampe hall, they usually went to the Plantation Barbecue and she had never observed GALT at the Plantation.
-She stated she has no knowledge as to where GALT would go after the dance instructions were over; that she never observed him in the area of the Friendship Club when she was lawing.
+She advised that on each occasion when she arrived for a dance lesson GALT was always there before she was and after the classes were over he always left before she did since she would usually stay around and assist her brother and saster-in-law in cleaning up the studio.
+She, therefore, was unable to state whether he had an automobile and GALT had never made any comment to her how he would arrive at the dance studio.
+She stated that when she, her brother, sister and sister-in-law would leave the dance hall, they stually went to the Plantation Barbecus and she had never observed GALT at the Plantation.
+She stated she has no knowledge as a where GALT would go after the dance instructions were over; that she never observed him in the area of the Friendship Club when she was latving.